 SCF 2021 work program

 - Neutral host requirements are one of the most important areas of SCF work, now and in the future.
 Many networks rolled out to support a host of new enterprise or industrial 5G use cases will be based on small cells.
-Neutral host will offer the multi-operator connectivity that will make such networks cost-effective.
+Neutral host will offer multi-operator connectivity that will make such networks cost-effective.
 The SCF work program will capture neutral host providers’ requirements for mobile infrastructure and ensure small cell technologies evolve to meet their expectations.

 - A robust set of APIs to enable fully open, multi-vendor 5G small cell designs down to chip level was made available this year.
 It provides the foundation for a broad ecosystem of interoperable 5G components and products.
-In addition, a set of interface specifications for supporting virtualised small cells employing a MAC/PHY split, is now being evolved in the context of 5G, with a program focused on split option 6 open RAN development.
+In addition, a set of interface specifications for supporting virtualized small cells employing a MAC/PHY split is now being evolved in the context of 5G, with a program focused on split option 6 open RAN development.
 The SCF work program will continue to maintain and evolve these specifications to give operators and business users access to maximum levels of innovation, vendor choice and cost efficiency.